oracle/opengrok/Read-only-configuration.md

 Save this content into `/var/opengrok/etc/read-only.xml` and use the [steps above](#read-only-configuration) to add the read only configuration to the indexer run.

+## Generating group structure

+There is a shortcut for generating group structure embedded to the `Groups` tools.
+More information is in the [project groupings](https://github.com/OpenGrok/OpenGrok/wiki/Project-groups).

 # Putting read-only configuration into effect

 The following is assuming that OpenGrok base directory is `/opengrok`.